project-awesome/project-awesome/CONCEPTS.md

 QD, gives a new quiz instance.
 (Ostensibly equivalent in difficulty.)

 ## Question Descriptor ##
 I'm not as confident about the details here.
+Have Phill confirm.

-Have Phill confirm A question descriptor is an element of a quiz descriptor and has some or all of the following:
+A question descriptor is an element of a quiz descriptor and has some or all of the following:

 * a problemType
 * an outputType
 * how many of these questions are on the quiz
-* values for the parameters that this particular *problem generator* requires ** (Note that these are not necessarily the final parameters in the problem)
+* values for the parameters that this particular *problem generator* requires
+    * Note that these are *not necessarily* the final parameters in the problem

 ## Research Topics